 The maximum power transfer theorem is a tool for designing rather than circuit analysis.
-The theorem is purely about the transfer of power not efficiency.
-In the early stages, the theorem was misunderstood as the efficiency of the circuit notably by James Prescott Joules.
+The theorem is purely about the transfer of power, not efficiency.
+In the early stages, the theorem was misunderstood as the efficiency of the circuit, notably by James Prescott Joule.
 According to the assumption, an electric system can’t be more than 50% efficient.
 But in the 1880s, Thomas Edison proved the assumption wrong and practically achieved nearly 90% efficiency of an electric circuit.

 Power Transfer OR efficiency?

-Efficiency is something different than power dissipation in load.
-Efficiency is the ratio of power dissipated in load and power provided by the source.
-The efficiency will always be increased by decreasing source internal resistance.
+Efficiency is something different than power dissipation in the load.
+Efficiency is the ratio of power dissipated in the load and power provided by the source.
+The efficiency will always be increased by decreasing the source’s internal resistance.

-In the Thevenin Theorem and Norton Theorem, we observed that any linear circuit can be reduced to a single source and single resistor except a load resistor.
+In the Thevenin Theorem and Norton Theorem, we observed that any linear circuit can be reduced to a single source and a single resistor, except for a load resistor.
 In the case of a more complex circuit, the load resistor should be equal to Thevenin’s resistor after applying Thevenin’s theorem to the circuit.
 Thévenin’s resistor acts as the source internal resistor.

 Maximum Power Transfer Theorem Explanation with Example